 I have been pondering this topic for awhile and received a recommendation to discuss it on my blog.
 It’s an important one I think, but one fraught with all the ugliness that discussions of slavery and race entail.
-But here are a couple of informed thoughts I’d like to offer garnered from the almost 20 years that I have been researching my enslaved ancestors.
+What follows are informed thoughts I’d like to offer garnered from the almost 20 years that I have been researching my enslaved ancestors.
 This is really from my heart and I hope no one takes any offense to these suggestions.
-(It goes without saying that African-Americans are not monolithic in thought and viewpoint)
+(It goes without saying that African-Americans are not monolithic in thought and viewpoint.)

-We don’t expect your research focus to be a thorough examination of the individuals lives of your family’s slaves (though some have done that), but at least an acknowledgement and recording of the facts of that ownership is helpful.
+No one expects your research focus to be a thorough examination of the individual lives of your family’s slaves (though some have done that), but at least an acknowledgement and recording of the facts of that ownership is helpful.
 Laura on her blog at The Old Trunk in the Attic, illustrates beautifully the idea and I simply love the Slave Names Roll Project at Tangled Roots and Trees.

 3) We are very clear that you did not own any slaves.
 We do not hold you personally responsible for holding slaves, any more than we hold ourselves responsible for the reprehensible things any of our ancestors did.
 The past comes with the baggage of both good and bad.
 It shows us all how human we are.
 So we don’t expect you to apologize for anything, although I’ll honestly say when this has happened to me as it has many times, I’ve thought it was a thoughtful gesture.
 I’ve thought it was more of a validation of how horrific slavery was in general than some personal feeling of accountability.